Jokes

 Scene - A suburban city school in Toronto.

-gone along with the crowd.
-The teacher asks her why she has decided to
+There is, however, one exception.
+A beautiful girl named Lucy has not gone along with the crowd.
+The teacher asks her why she has decided to be different.

 "Because I''m not an atheist."